-Campus As A Classroom provides experiential learning opportunities for students that support the university’s sustainability goals while fostering collaboration between students, faculty, and staff.
+Campus As A Classroom provides experiential learning opportunities for students that support the university’s sustainability goals while fostering collaboration between students, faculty and staff.
 The program is coordinated by the University Sustainability Office and includes three pathways: Internships, Courses and Student-Led Projects.

 The internship program provides on-campus, real-world learning opportunities about sustainability.
-The paid internships are for the academic year (fall and spring semester) and pair students with operations-focused projects that improve campus sustainability.
+The paid internships are for the academic year (fall and spring semesters) and pair students with operations-focused projects that improve campus sustainability.
 The internship experience includes the opportunity to:

 Learn From Experts

 Each project is proposed and led by a university employee with expertise in the project topic to facilitate student learning and project success.

 Students work independently on their assigned project with an opportunity to present findings and recommendations to stakeholders.

 A year-long cohort experience allows students to develop professional skills and grow in their understanding of sustainability.

 Faculty and staff are invited to propose a project for Campus As A Classroom.

 Project proposals are being accepted through May 31, 2023

 University employees are encouraged to participate in Campus as a Classroom by submitting proposals for on-campus sustainability projects that could benefit from having a student intern.
 Those who submit proposals should expect to act as the intern supervisor.
 In doing so, you can facilitate meaningful professional development and educational opportunities for students while taking advantage of an internal support network of faculty and staff across campus.